 Please read the liability statements carefully (copied below).
 CultureLink and it's representatives are not responsible for any loss/incident that may occur during NEAT walks and winter activities.
-Everyone participating is responsible for their own safety and well-being and of their children (if applicable).
+Everyone participating is responsible for their own safety and well-being and belongings and of their children (if applicable).

 All Participants must Read and Agree to the following NEAT Meetup Group Waiver form - By Registering with the NEAT Meetup Group you are acknowledging that you have read and agreed to the following: